 The i.d.e.a.
 Museum is built upon the solid and successful 36-year history of the Arizona Museum for Youth, the original, fun, inspiring, and educational hands-on art museum for children and families in the United States.
-We impact more than 100,000 visitors annually and have 1,700 member families.
+We impact nearly 90,000 visitors annually and have 1,400 member families.

 The i.d.e.a.
 Museum will continue to include the popular art and art-inspired activities, while adding science, engineering and design-thinking in the multi-sensory experiences provided with an increased use of technology to support these offerings and even more opportunities for families to create together.
 Our purpose is to develop one’s creativity in its many forms, not just art.
 With your help we will develop one’s ability to think critically -“outside the box”- and problem-solve.
 We are a place “for your child and the child within you.”

 Our mission is to inspire children of all ages to experience their world differently through art, creativity and imagination.
 This is accomplished through art exhibitions and STEAM activities focused on supporting early learning, nurturing creative thinking and engaging families.”

 John O. Whiteman, Founder